No concrete action taken for Pasmanda Muslims, claims outfit | Politics

 The Pasmanda community among Muslims comprises around 41 ''castes'', including Ansari, Qureshi, Mansoori, Salmani and Siddiqui.
 They are in professions such as butchers and weavers and are considered the most backward strata on social, economic and political parameters.

-Responding to the prime minister's statement on the sensitive issue of UCC, Mansoori said that in India people of different religions, sects and castes have been living for centuries, and have their own religious and social rules and regulations which do not clash with people of other religions. ''What is the point of implementing UCC here,'' he asked.
+Responding to the prime minister's statement on the sensitive issue of UCC, Mansoori said that in India people of different religions, sects and castes have been living for centuries and following their own religious and social rules and regulations. ''What is the point of implementing UCC here,'' he asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)